 Some people are employed to maintain peace under specific situations.
 We trust persons with authority to use force justifiably and reasonably.

 We know these people to trust as:

 - Private security guards

 When a person with authority violates your trust by assaulting you, they have exceeded the limits of their job.
-You should have an experienced Las Vegas assault injury lawyer in your corner, helping you get the justice you deserve — even if you don’t have the money on hand to pay for one.
+You should have an experienced Las Vegas aggravated assault lawyer in your corner, helping you get the justice you deserve — even if you don’t have the money on hand to pay for one.

 Our lawyers are here 24/7 to listen to the details of your case and help you explore your options moving forward, free of charge.

 If you’ve been severely injured in an assault, the individuals who hurt you might not have the resources or insurance to compensate you for your losses, pain, and suffering.
 But their employers should.
 For example, suppose bouncers at a bar or club get out of hand and injure you.
 In that case, those individuals may not have the resources to pay for your medical bills and other losses.
 Fortunately, the employer’s insurance policies are designed to do just that.